yul154/Jnova/Java8/Questions.md

 ```
 humans.sort(Comparator.comparing(Human::getName).thenComparing(Human::getAge));
 ```
-* Comparable is an interface defining a strategy of comparing an object with other objects of the same type.The sorting order is decided by the return value of the compareTo() method.
+* Comparable is an interface defining a strategy of comparing an object with other objects of the same type.
+* The sorting order is decided by the return value of the compareTo() method.
 * Comparator is external to the element type we are comparing

 # Default method